RottenThunder/Project-Ember/README.md

 ### Day 35 (18/11/2021)
 - Commit "Ref Counting"
     - The engine now has a Reference Counting system for std::shared_ptr and std::unique_ptr

+### Day 38 (21/11/2021)
+- Commit "Textures & Blending"
+    - The engine can now render textures
+    - Textures with the Alpha channel are also supported (for example: .png)